-18. The additives regulation applies to all foods produced, including foods specifically for infants and children.
-Therefore, the COT deemed it not necessary to assess food additives again in these age groups.
+23. The additives regulation applies to all foods produced, including foods specifically for infants and children.
+Therefore, the COT deemed it not necessary to assess food additives as such.

-19. Previous evaluations for some food additives can be found here:
+24. Previous evaluations for some food additives can be found here: